Meg Hemphill

 Megumi Hemphill known as Megu Hemphill and Meg Hemphill (born 23 May 1996, in Kyotanabe, Kyoto) is a Japanese track and field athlete.
 She was the Japanese national champion in 2017 and she was placed second in the 2017 Asian Athletics Championships heptathlon.

 Life

 Hemphill was born in 1996.
 Her parents, Chie and Scott, are from America and Japan and they called her "Megu".
 When she was eighteen she scored a record heptathlon (junior) score of 5519 while competing for Kyoto Bunkyo High School.
-She also won the 100 metres for them and she was the anchor in ther relay team.
+She also won the 100 metres for them and she was the anchor in their relay team.

 She became a student at Chuo University and in her first year she represented them at the heptathlon event in the 84th Japan Students Interscholastic Track and Field Tournament in Osaka.
 She won the event in September 2015.